 I thought I would end my days with my family/ And be as long-lived as the phœnix.
 (Job.29:18) [i]

 Because of his features, the phœnix is a zoomorphic.
 It combines features borrowed from other animals.
-Given that he is not a real animal, one is tempted to call it a mythical creature, but it appears in the Bible, I am tempted to consider the phœnix as a mythical rather than mythological figure.
+Given that he is not a real animal, one is tempted to call it a mythical creature, but it appears in the Bible, and Greek mythology.
 Mythological figures have ancestors and descendants, or a lineage, which can hardly be the case with the immortal phœnix.
-However, given that it can rise from its ashes and is therefore immortal and godlike, this distinction may be rather artificial and insignificant.
-In other words, whether mythical or mythological, the phœnix is a more powerful symbol than the dragon, the unicorn and the griffin, creatures that also lack a lineage, or mostly so.
+However, given that it can rise from its ashes and is therefore immortal and godlike, the phœnix is a more powerful symbol than the dragon, the unicorn, the griffin, creatures that lack a lineage, or mostly so.
 See List of Legendary Creatures, Wikipedia)

 In beast literature, he is zoomorphic in that he combines features borrowed from many animals, except obviously human features.
 Remember that Machiavelli’s centaur was half human and half horse.
 Our phœnix is an animal, albeit legendary.